Growing Sydney's night-time economy

 - Extend ‘last drinks’ at venues with good records in this precinct by 30 minutes.

 - Extend bottle shop opening hours across NSW until midnight from Monday to Saturday, with 11pm closing on Sunday.

 - Increase small bar patron capacity from 100 to 120 across NSW.

 Consistent with the Joint Select Committee’s recommendations, existing arrangements will be maintained in the Kings Cross precinct.

 The Joint Select Committee consisted of members from all sides of politics working in consultation with police and health authorities, and taking feedback from community, and entertainment and live music stakeholders to develop the recommendations.

 The lockout laws were introduced by the NSW Government in 2014 following a number of alcohol-fuelled violent deaths and attacks in Sydney.

 The Government will monitor the impact of these changes and conduct a review after 12 months.
 Minister Ayres will be responsible for the implementation and review of the NSW Government response.
-To view the Government’s full response to the Committee’s recommendations, visit this link.
+To view the Government’s full response to the Committee’s recommendations, visit the NSW Parliament website.